 But sometimes you can come up against too much of a good thing.
 That is what is happening to several of the larger emerging market countries such as China, Brazil and India.
 All three countries managed to avoid global recession.
 While we languished with high unemployment and negative growth, most emerging markets continued to grow and grow and grow.
 As a result, their domestic economies are beginning to overheat.

 As they do, their inflation rates are starting to rise to uncomfortable levels with serious consequences for their economic future.
 China, for example, grew 9.8 percent in the fourth quarter while registering a 4.6 percent inflation rate.
-This week, Brazil announced that consumer prices in there rose to nearly 6 percent.
+This week Brazil announced that consumer prices in their country rose to nearly 6 percent.

 The governments of these countries have responded by raising interest rates and tightening credit conditions.
 The Brazilian Central Bank hiked interest rates by one half percent to 11.25 percent on Thursday and observers expect another hike very soon.

 Local investors, drunk on ever-higher stock prices in 2010, are decidedly miffed that their central banks are taking away the punch bowl this year.
 China's stock market has declined over 15 percent since November.
 Brazil and India have also underperformed the U.S. markets as well.